 Incremental loading can shorten the amount of time it takes a report to load and be usable.
 It can also help reduce continuous load on a database which may improve load balancing performance.

-The step size can be overridden for with a smaller value at the report-level (with a smaller value) using the Report Viewer option Report Row Step Limit.
+The step size can be overridden for with a smaller value at the report-level with the Advanced Report Designer's Report Viewer option Report Row Step Limit.

 With incremental loading enabled, when an ExpressView is run or a report is run in the Report Viewer (the interactive toolbar must be enabled), the report will only query the first number of rows specified in the configuration setting.
 If there are fewer rows than the full data set, an alert icon displays on the toolbar with the message "Truncated results displayed" unless the report qualifies for Infinite Scrolling.

 - Generate All to get the full data set.

 Exporting a truncated report from the Report Viewer generates a file with only the existing rows.

 Incremental loading has no effect for Dashboards, Chained Reports, or Scheduled Reports.
 Exporting from the Report Tree and Advanced Report Designer is not affected by incremental loading.